 “This is the coolest place I’ve ever seen!
 You know, despite the obvious health code violations!”- Blu

 This is one of my favorite kid movies!
 It’s a story about accepting those who are different from us, even when the mob of society is against us.
 The music is enchanting and the story gets the moral across in a fun, entertaining way.
 When you ask my kids where they most want to go, they answer Paris, it might have something to do with this being my favorite.

 “The past is past.
 The future is ours.”– Emile

 You know I love this one!
-The ultimate in kid’s adventure travel!
+The ultimate in kids’ wanderlust movies!
 A young woman sets sail to convince demi-God, Maui, to help her return the heart of Tefiti, in the process, saving her island and her people.
-She discovers that she has the strenth and the will within herself to do great things, but the help of others is certainly appreciated.
+She discovers that she has the strength and the will within herself to do great things, but the help of others is certainly appreciated.
 Boys and girls will be singing along and dreaming of sailing the ocean to tropical destinations.